Daniel-E-B/CS120-Mobile-App-Dev/README.md

 # CS120 Mobile App Development

-Using react native to make an android app
+Using react native to make a cross platform mobile app